QtKaii/2module-project/Lab9.md

 ---

 ### UI Testing
-- What features are currently implemented (e.g., minimum clicks, recoverability, etc., see Lecture 9)?
+#### What features are currently implemented (e.g., minimum clicks, recoverability, etc., see Lecture 9)?
+- Consistency
+- understandalbe path
+- Admin UI
+- Differentiate admin
-Consistency, understandalbe path, Admin UI, Differentiate admin and seller UI
+- seller UI
+- Labels
-- What needs to be added to our UI to enable these tests?
+#### What needs to be added to our UI to enable these tests?

 ### Requirements Testing